-• Program Requirements: The world of modern education demands that its teachers and staff be knowledgeable both in their teaching field and in general education.
+Program Requirements: The world of modern education demands that its teachers and staff be knowledgeable both in their teaching field and in general education.
 Thus, this curriculum requires courses in the humanities, natural sciences, mathematics, social sciences, and health and physical education in addition to general psychology usually required in the first two years of a baccalaureate teacher education curriculum.
-Students are urged to acquaint themselves with the requirements of the major department in the college or university to which transfer is contemplated and to consult with the counseling office of the community college in planning their program and selecting or university, the student usually must complete a program at the community college which is comparable in length and course content to the first two years of the program at the four-year institution.
+Students are urged to acquaint themselves with the requirements of the major department in the college or university to which transfer is contemplated and to consult with the counseling office of the community college in planning their program and selecting electives.
+In order to prepare for junior class standing at a four-year college or university, the student usually must complete a program at the community college which is comparable in length and course content to the first two years of the program at the four-year institution.